 Deciding when it's time to say goodbye to your pet can be a challenging decision.
 Your pet's quality of life, any age-related difficulties, and pain levels should be your top concern.
 To assist you in making the best decision, please visit our "Defining Quality of Life" resource page.

-Once determined, we recommend you decide how the pet's body will be cared for to help reduce the emotional stress at the time of the service.
+Once you have determined that it's time to say goodbye, we recommend you plan for the aftercare of your pet's body to minimize emotional stress during the service.
 Aftercare options include burial, private cremation, or group cremation.

-One of our veterinarians will provide an overview of the euthanasia procedure and answer any of your questions or concerns.
-Once you and the doctor have determined that this is the best choice, your pet will have a drug administered that results in deep sedation to help them remain calm and comfortable.
-During the time it takes to reach this state, you and your family may remain with your pet if you choose.
+One of our medical team members will guide you through the euthanasia procedure and address any questions or concerns you may have.
+When you have decided that euthanasia is the right choice, your pet will have a drug administered that is intended to induce deep sedation to keep them calm and comfortable.
+If you wish, you and your family can stay with your pet as they enter this relaxed state.